 The University of Arizona houses his manuscript collection.

 Bob Edwards remembers Steward Udall: “I have lived in Washington, DC far too long to have political heroes, but Stewart Udall was the model of what a public servant should be.”

-The entirety of “Our Vanishing Wilderness” is now available online.
+The entirety of “Our Vanishing Wilderness” is

 - I don’t know how long it’s been up, but the University of Wisconsin has a huge collection of digital archives relating to Aldo Leopold.
 You can see his original Forest Service working papers and things.